-In this post, we will put together the best OS X Applications that you should include in your Web Development toolbox.
-All the following Applications are free, and we believe that everyone love free stuff.
-Without further ado, let’s check them out:
+In this post, we will put together the best OS X Applications that you should include in your web development toolbox.
+The best part is that all these applications are totally free.
+So, let’s take a look.

 Most file packages that we download are compressed either in

-With Keka, you can also apply password restriction to the compressed file, split the compressed file in multiple parts at specified size threshold, automatically delete the source file after compression or extraction, and choose the compression method for for much smaller file output.
-Keka also integrates with OS X Notification Center to put failure and success notification.
+With Keka, you can also apply password restriction to the compressed file, split the compressed file into multiple parts at a specified size threshold, automatically delete the source file after compression or extraction, and choose the compression method for much smaller file output.
+It also integrates with OS X Notification Center to put failure and success notification.

 There are two ways to compress files with Keka.
-First, you can download and install the Services contextual menu.
+First, you can download and install the Services context menu.

 Second, you can drag and drop your files onto the Keka application window, as shown below.
 The files will be compressed as the specified default setting.

 MySQL could be the most popular open-source database used worldwide.
 There are many websites including open source projects like WordPress that rely on MySQL for storing its databases.
-We need a tool for managing databases in MySQL.
-If you are on OS X, Sequel Pro is the best option for the job.
+If you are on OS X, and want to manage databases in MySQL, then Sequel Pro is the best option for the job.

 Sequel Pro is a native OS X application, built with Cocoa, and it has a nicer GUI compared to similar applications.
-In it, you can create, remove, export, import, filter databases, create MySQL users, as well execute MySQL query through the app.
+You can create, remove, export, import, and filter the databases, create MySQL users, as well execute MySQL query through the app.

 Koala is a tool to compile LESS, Sass, Compass, and CoffeeScript into browser-compliant format.
-Are you using one of these trendy technologies?
-Then Koala is one app to install in your Mac.
+If you’re using one of these trendy technologies, then Koala is one app to install in your Mac.

 The iPhone Simulator is deeply buried within the Xcode application.
-For easy access, you can run the following command so that you can launch it right from the Application folder instead.
+So, for easy access, you can run the following command to launch it right from the Application folder.

-Needs icons?
-Look no further, just install Icons8.
-Once installed, Icons8 adds a new icon at the menu bar where you can search through its 2800 collections of icons.
-Then, you can place the selected icon on any application like Photoshop, Xcode, and Finder.
+Need lots and lots of icons?
+Install Icons8.
+Icons8 adds a new icon at the menu bar where you can search through its 2800 collections of icons.
+Then, you can place the selected icon on any application like Photoshop, Xcode, or Finder.

 Poedit is an editor for